johannschopplich/toon/SPEC.md

 - N is the non-negative integer length.
 - <marker?> is optional "#"; decoders MUST accept and ignore it semantically.
 - <delim?> is:
-  - absent for comma,
+  - absent for comma (","),
-  - HTAB for tab,
+  - HTAB (U+0009) for tab,
   - "|" for pipe.
-- Field names in braces are separated by the same active delimiter and encoded as keys (Section 8.3).
+- Field names in braces are separated by the same active delimiter and encoded as keys (Section 7.3).

 Spacing and delimiters:
 - Every header line MUST end with a colon.